LMJW/lmjw.github.io/_posts/2017-11-28-python-subprocess.md

   (TODO)

   [this](http://code.activestate.com/recipes/440554-module-to-allow-asynchronous-subprocess-use-on-win/) seems a good solution for building an interactive shell.
-Will implement later on.

   ​